zaidalyafeai/Notebooks/README.md

 ## Weight Transfer
 In this tutorial we explain how to transfer weights from a static graph model built with TensorFlow to a dynamic graph built with Keras.
 We will first train a model using Tensorflow then we will create the same model in keras and transfer the trained weights between the two models.

+## BigGan

+Create some cool gifs by interpolation in the latent space of the BigGan model.
+The model is imported from tensorflow hub.